-The Region's waterbodies and freshwater ecosystems are returned to a healthy state and the ongoing management of land and water:
+The mana of the Region's waterbodies and freshwater ecosystems is restored and protected by ongoing management of land and water that are returned to a healthy state and the ongoing management of land and water:

-- a) Restores the mana of water and its fundamental role in providing for the current and future health and wellbeing of the environment and the community - b) Protects waterbodies and freshwater ecosystems from further degradation - c) Incorporates and protects mātauranga Māori, in partnership with mana whenua/tangata whenua - d) Recognises the individual natural characteristics and processes of waterbodies - e) Re-establishes mana whenua/tangata whenua connections with freshwater - f) Provides for the ability of mana whenua/tangata whenua to safely undertake their cultural and spiritual practices associated with freshwater, including mahinga kai - g) Includes mana whenua/tangata whenua in decision-making in relation to the Region's waterbodies - h) Applies the Te Mana o te Wai hierarchy of obligations by prioritising: - i.
+- a) Restores the mana of water and its fundamental role in providing for the current and future health and wellbeing of the environment and the community - (ab) As the first priority, returns water bodies and freshwater ecosystems to, and thereafter maintains them, in a state of tūhauora/good health - b) Protects Maintains the health and wellbeing of waterbodies and freshwater ecosystems from further degradation and improves the health and wellbieng of degraded waterbodies and freshwater ecosystem health - c) Incorporates and protects mātauranga Māori, in partnership with mana whenua/tangata whenua - d) Recognises and provides for the individual natural characteristics and processes of waterbodies and their associated ecosystems - e) Re-establishes Acknowledges and provides for the connections and relationships of mana whenua/tangata whenua connections with freshwater

+- f) Provides for the ability of mana whenua/tangata whenua to safely undertake their cultural and spiritual practices associated with freshwater, including mahinga kai - g) Includes Actively involves mana whenua/tangata whenua in decision-making in relation to the Region's waterbodies - (ga) Supports the wellbeing and safety of the community, by providing for the ability to carry out recreational activities, in and around freshwater environments - (gb) Supports and protects an abundance and diversity of freshwater habitats - h) Applies the Te Mana o te Wai hierarchy of obligations by prioritising: - i.
 First, the health and wellbeing of waterbodies and freshwater ecosystems, - ii.
 Second, the health needs of people - iii.
 Third, the ability of people and communities to provide for their social, economic, and cultural well-being, now and in the future.